-- Do not park the vehicle near to materials which are highly flammable or explosive. - Allow the vehicle to cool down before covering it.
+- Do not park the vehicle near to materials which are highly flammable or explosive.

+- Allow the vehicle to cool down before covering it.

-Mount plug-in stand on the fork legs.
+- Switch off the engine. - Mount plug-in stand on the fork legs.

 Plug-in stand (79029094000)

 The plug-in stand is included.
 Make sure the brake line runs in front of the plug-in stand and does not become wedged.